Interesting Finds From My Genealogy Research

 Paternal Great-Grandmother Had a Drinking Problem

-According to historical records, my paternal great-grandmother lived in Door County, Wisconsin, from around 1885 until her death in 1930.
-An article written by my cousin who also researched my ancestors noted that Grandma Bertha Kuehn often had a flask hidden under her skirts.
+According to historical records, my paternal great-grandmother lived in Door County, Wisconsin, from around 1886 until she died in 1930.
+An article that was written by my cousin who also researched my ancestors noted that Grandma Bertha Kuehn often had a flask hidden under her skirts.
 One of her jobs was that of a midwife.
 It was said that she had a fiery temper and was beautiful with red hair.
-She raised eight of my great uncles and one great aunt.
+She raised eight of my great uncles, my grandfather, and one great aunt.

 My Paternal Grandmother Had a Step Father

 Now I can understand why I never saw any of my grandma's sisters or brothers when I was younger.
 My grandma lived with her father, Anton Riedlsperger, and stepmother in Austria until around the age of 15.
 She then immigrated to the United States at 17 with her mother who had never married her father.
 Shortly before immigrating to the States, grandma's mother, my great-grandma met a man who took his family including my adopted grandma to Pennsylvania where he worked as a coal miner.
 A few years later the family moved to Door County where grandma met and married grandpa.

 Maternal Great-Grandfather's Divorce

 Until going through census records, I never realized that my maternal great-grandfather had divorced his wife when my grandfather was about 15 years old.
 My mother never talked about this unpleasant affair while she was living.
-Domestic violence against my great-grandmother undoubtedly led to the divorce.
-I discovered this information from reading old articles in a Marshfield newspaper published 1913-1914.
+Domestic violence against my great-grandmother undoubtedly led to divorce.
+I discovered this information from reading old articles in a Marshfield newspaper published in 1913-1914.

 My Paternal Grandfather Was a Twin

 While he was living, I never recalled my father telling me that grandpa had a twin brother.
-As a matter of fact, I never saw my grandpa's twin or heard him or my dad talk about this matter.
+I never saw my grandpa's twin or heard him or my dad talk about this matter.

 My Mother's Occupation Was that of Hooker?!